 PhD in Nursing Frequently Asked Questions

-Students can complete the PhD program on full- or part-time basis.
-Full-time students can complete to program in three years, while part-time students take longer, depending on how many courses they take in any given term.
+Students can complete the PhD program on a full- or part-time basis.
+Full-time students can complete the program in three years, while part-time students take longer, depending on how many courses they take in any given term.
 All requirements for the doctoral degree must be completed within nine consecutive years of starting the program.
 Students have five academic years (pre-candidacy) to reach candidacy and the four following years (post-candidacy) to complete their research.
 A doctoral student must be enrolled for at least 10 graduate credits in his or her program in each of three quarters during a span of five consecutive quarters.

 For full-time students, the first two years are devoted to coursework designed to prepare students to develop and disseminate knowledge that will guide nursing practice.
 The third year is devoted to independent research.